Rule 4123-3-09 | Procedures in the processing of applications for benefits.

 (A) Numbering and recording.

-(1) Upon receipt, the bureau will assign a claim number to each initial application for benefits.
-The bureau shall provide the claim number to the claimant and employer.
-In cases where a deceased employee has filed, during his or her lifetime, an industrial claim for the injury or disability which is the subject matter of the death claim, the application for death benefits shall be assigned the original claim number.
+(1) Upon receipt, the bureau will assign a claim number to each initial application for benefits and provide the claim number to the claimant and employer.
+In cases where a deceased employee has filed, during his or her lifetime, an industrial claim for the injury or disability which is the subject matter of the death claim, the application for death benefits will be assigned the original claim number.

 (2) The claim number should be placed on all documents subsequently filed in each claim and the claim number should be given when inquiry is made concerning each claim.